quantsports/flask-chat-application/README.md

 # chatbot
-Example of simple LLM-Powered Applications using Langchain
+Example of simple LLM-Powered Applications using Langchain with Flask